Neighbor charged in Ohio fire that killed 5 kids, 2 adults

 The fire happened a block from a home where a man and a woman died in an April 2016 fire that was investigated as a potential arson.
 No one was charged in that fire, and authorities said they are taking another look at it because of this recent blaze.

 Angela Boggs’ estranged husband was detained last week after the fire on a suspected parole violation.
-But police said Tuesday that he was not a suspect in the fire.
+Police said Tuesday that he is not a suspect in the fire.

-Fire investigators said they are continuing to look into the May 15 fire.